 Equity, Diversity and Inclusion (EDI) policies and initiatives have long been considered a pinnacle of ethical business practice.
 These seek to create an inclusive company culture, i.e. the absence of exclusion or perceived exclusion by team members.
 These relate to protected characteristics under the UK Equal Opportunities and Discrimination Act (Equality Act 2010): age; disability; gender; marriage and civil partnership; pregnancy and maternity; race; religion; sex; and sexual orientation.

 Language is a powerful cultural tool.
-The words we use, no matter how subtle, subconsciously influence human thought, beliefs and behaviour.
+The words we use, no matter how subtle, subconsciously influence human thought, beliefs and behavior.
 As such, how we describe people and their identities can have a profound effect on how we perceive them, for better or for worse.
 It also transforms the experience of the reader or listener that either identifies or disagrees with the positions and descriptors that we use in our writing.
 Because of this, the importance of language has long been understood as a fundamental pillar of EDI practice.

 However, ‘inclusive language’ and other EDI buzzwords are thrown around so often in corporate spaces that they sometimes lose their meaning and importance.
 What does this phrase really mean?
 How can our language as communicators work to pursue our EDI aspirations, from both a company perspective and as individuals?
 At AS&K, we believe that commitment to the following principles attests to the success of an inclusive writer.